A whole, raw chicken can have multiple uses – which saves you a lot of money!

 Homemade broth is so much healthier than anything you can buy in a store.
 Nothing has been added to it except the spices you put on the chicken, you get all the wonderful nutrients from the chicken bones, and it’s preservative-free.
 Plus, the overall flavor of the homemade broth tastes so much better than what you can buy.

 3. Make Chicken Stock

 Now that you have eaten or frozen the meat and saved the chicken broth, you are left with the bones.
 Once again this was something I always threw away until recently!
 Those bones aren’t done yet!!
 Freeze those too!
 Once you have gone through several chickens and saved all those bones you are ready to make stock!
 Making chicken stock is also really easy to make.
 Simply place all the chicken bones in a large stock pan, fill with water, add onions, carrots, celery, garlic, and some spices, then boil it for about four hours.
 That’s it.
 This will supply you with a ton of stock!
 For step-by-step directions click here.

 Obviously, the more chicken carcasses and veggies you use the more stock it will make.
 When I use 3 chicken carcasses I can get around 6-7 quarts of chicken stock.

 My family has 2 adults and 3 children.
-We can get two meals out of the meat off a whole chicken (either by eating plain chicken or using in casseroles).
+We can get two meals out of the meat of a whole chicken (either by eating plain chicken or using it in casseroles).
 Plus we get chicken broth and a whole lot of chicken stock!
 All for $4!

 This is a great article that breaks down the cost of buying chicken stock versus making your own: Make or Buy?

-It’s really not time consuming, it’s more about thinking ahead and planning.
-Which is a huge part in saving money and living a frugal lifestyle.
+It’s really not time-consuming, it’s more about thinking ahead and planning.
+Which is a huge part of saving money and living a frugal lifestyle.